Shahid Baig Mirza

-Lieutenant General Shahid Baig Mirza is the former Commander of V Corps in Karachi.
+Shahid Baig Mirza is a retired Pakistan Army general who served as a Commander of V Corps in Karachi.
 A three stars rank general of Pakistan Army, he was appointed as the commander of the corps on 7 December 2016.

 Early life

-He was born into a military family of Mulhal Mughlan Chakwal District, he is the eldest of three brothers, all officers and sons of Lieutenant Colonel (retd) Abdul Haq and Zaib-un-Nisa.
+He was born into a military family of Mulhal Mughlan Chakwal District, he is the eldest of four brothers, three army officers and sons of Lieutenant Colonel (retd) Abdul Haq and Zaib-un-Nisa.